containers/podlet/README.md

 When converting compose files, not all options are supported by podman/quadlet.
 This is especially true when converting to a pod as some options must be applied to the pod as a whole.
 If podlet encounters an unsupported option an error will be returned.
 You will have to remove or comment out unsupported options to proceed.

+Also note that podlet does not yet support [compose interpolation](https://github.com/compose-spec/compose-spec/blob/master/spec.md#interpolation).

 See `podlet compose --help` for more information.

 ### Generate from Existing